Understanding the minimum down payment for conventional loans: when 3%, 5%, or 10% is the best choice

 Homebuyers with 5% down can qualify for fixed-rate mortgages and adjustable-rate mortgages for single-family homes, condos, townhouses, and planned unit developments (PUD).
 As the down payment is less than 20%, you’ll likely need to pay PMI until your home equity reaches at least 20%.

-Why a 10% down conventional loan can be a smart choice
+Why a 10% down payment for a conventional loan can be a smart choice

 • A larger down payment may mean a lower interest rate and smaller monthly payment